sameh-sharaf/omise-code-challenge/README.md

 # OMISE Code Challenge

-This project is done for the code challenge URLHERE.
+This project is done for the [data engineer code challenge](https://github.com/omise/challenges/tree/challenge-data-engineer).
 The project is written using `Python 3.6` & `PySpark 2.3.1`.

 ## How To Run